bankh/GPU_Compute/docker_images/readMe.md

 ## Docker Installation
-Here, the presented images are tested unter the testing system without an error.
+Here, the presented images are tested under the testing system without an error.
 The folders with a suffix of '_wip' states a work-in-progress and not suggested to use.

 **Installation steps:**
-We can present a simple method of installation without a dockerfile and relying on the standard tools from the developers (e.g., Pytorch, docker, AMD, etc.).
+We can present a simple method of installation without a dockerfile and relying on the standard tools from the developers (e.g., Pytorch, Docker, AMD, etc.).

 1- Clone PyTorch repository on the host system:
 ```